 How do I make an appointment?

-You have the option to either call us directly or book online, whichever is most convenient for you.
-To ensure a smooth booking process, we kindly request that payment be made at the time of booking through credit card.
+You have the option to either call us directly (647-910-2639) or book online, whichever is most convenient for you.
+To ensure a smooth booking process, we kindly request that payment be made at the time of booking through a credit card.
 Please note that a requisition from your primary care physician is a necessary requirement.
 If you do not have one, don't worry!
 We can easily arrange for a referral from one of our esteemed physician partners.
 However, if we are unable to obtain a requisition from our partners, we will promptly refund you in full and assist you in rescheduling once the requisition is available.

 How do I prepare for my study?